tchitchek-lab/Genotate.life/README.md

 # <a name="Introduction"/> 1.
 Introduction
 The Genotate web platform use the Genotate JAVA standalone application to identify homology and functional annotations on transcript sequences.

-Additionally, the Genotate web platform requires a web server, and a SQL DBMS to allow the visualization and exploration of annotation results.
+Additionally, the Genotate web platform requires a web server and a SQL DBMS to allow the visualization and exploration of annotation results.

 # <a name="Installation"/> 2.
 Installation of the Genotate web platform